WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 - **Full courses:** Multi-module courses containing lessons, quizzes, course descriptions, and module descriptions
 - **Course lessons:** Individual lessons within a course, organized by module
 - **Standalone lessons:** Lessons not part of a course, consumable independently
+- **Practical lessons:** A task-based lesson subtype (used within courses or standalone) where the learning outcome is a completed action or artifact rather than knowledge recall alone.
+See Practical Lesson Format under Content Type Formats.
 - **Module descriptions:** Introductory descriptions drafted before the first lesson of each new module
 - **Course descriptions and landing page content:** Overview content for course listing pages